 In most adults, the nasal septum isn’t in the exact center of their nose.
 However, a deviated septum is usually a concern only when it's severely out of alignment and affects breathing or causes other problems.
-At Parkway ENT and Allergy, PA, David Sycamore, MD, recommends the treatment that’s best for your health.
+At Parkway ENT and Allergy, PA, the team recommends the treatment that’s best for your health.
 While many patients get relief with conservative options, others need surgery to reposition and repair the septum.
 If you have ongoing congestion, nosebleeds, or sinus infections, call the office in Katy, Texas, or schedule an appointment online.

 Your septum is the thin piece of cartilage that lies in the center of your nose, where it separates your two nostrils.
 When the septum is significantly off-center, you have a deviated septum.
 Depending on the severity of the deviation, this condition can affect the appearance of your nose and block your airways, making it difficult to breathe.